trentgup/Computer-Architecture/README.md

 **Summary:** This tutorial gives you a brief description of each component in a computer.

 ## Click on any computer part to learn about it!
-When you want to return to this list just click the link to README.md
+When you want to return to this list just click the link to return.
 ### [Motherboard](Motherboard.md)
 ### [Central Processing Unit (CPU)](cpu.md)
 ### [Chipset (Northbridge/Southbridge)](Chipset.md)